 Be sure co-workers and bystanders are clear of machine before operating.
-Keep bystanders away from attachments and unsupported loads over or near personnel.
 Keep co-workers a safe distance away when skidding, because logs may kick-out unexpectedly.

 Use extra care if you must drive over logs or saplings that may be dislodged or spring-up against the machine or bystanders.